squeletec/dsl-hell/README.md

 So one should focus still only on the functionality, one wants to develop / automate using standard practises and as simple API as needed, and with minimal effort get nice readable fluent interface / DSL on top of it.

-With `dsl-hell` it's not any more needed to develop and maintain whole grammar with all branching and chaining in all the interfaces, that make up a fluent interface, but instead only describe how should our DSL sentences look, and how are they bound to the simple API.
+With `dsl-hell` it's not needed to develop and maintain whole grammar with all branching and chaining in all the interfaces anymore, that make up a fluent interface, but instead only describe how should our DSL sentences look, and how are they bound to the simple API.

 Example of full DSL: